zhanglijun95/AutoMTL/README.md

 # AutoMTL: A Programming Framework for Automated Multi-Task Learning
-This is the website for our paper "AutoMTL: A Programming Framework for Automated Multi-Task Learning", submitted to MLSys 2022.
+This is the website for our paper "AutoMTL: A Programming Framework for Automated Multi-Task Learning", submitted to ICML 2022.
 The arXiv version can be found [here](https://arxiv.org/pdf/2110.13076.pdf).

 ### Abstract